degenrocket/spasm/README.md

 ## SPASM library

-Since achieving a full consensus on the format of a JSON object is unrealistic, there should be a library that help developers assemble an event into proper JSON objects for each protocol and deconstruct events from different protocols into one universally agreed format.
+Since achieving a full consensus on the format of a JSON object is unrealistic, there should be a library that helps developers assemble an event into proper JSON objects for each protocol and deconstruct events from different protocols into one universally agreed format.
 Thus, different communities can use different messaging protocols with different JSON object structures, but client developers won't have to change a frontend implementation for each protocol.

 Here is an example of a SPASM object:

 ```
 {
   "protocol": <protocol_name>,
   "version": <protocol_version> (optional),
+  "cryptography": <cryptography>,
   "id": <event_id>,
   "root": <event_root> (optional),
   "parent": <event_parent> (optional),
   "signature": <event_signature>,
   "title": <event_title> (optional),
   "content": <event_content>,
   "timestamp": <unix timestamp in seconds>,
   "author": <public key>,
   "category": <event_category> (optional),
-    "tags": <array> (optional),
+  "tags": <array of arrays> (optional),
   "license": <event_license>,
   "extra": <object> (optional),
   "metadata": <object> (optional),
   "original_event": <original JSON object of an event>
 }
 ```